Battle of the Crater: Preparation

 Burnside had trained a division of United States Colored Troops (USCT) under Brigadier General Edward Ferrero to lead the assault.
 The division consisted of two brigades, one designated to go to the left of the crater and the other to the right.
 A regiment from both brigades was to leave the attack column and extend the breach by rushing perpendicular to the crater, and the remaining regiments were to rush through, seizing the Jerusalem Plank Road just 1600 ft beyond, followed by the churchyard and, if possible, Petersburg itself.
 Burnside's two other divisions, made up of white troops, would then move in, supporting Ferrero's flanks and race for Petersburg itself.
 Two miles (3 km) behind the front lines, out of sight of the Confederates, the men of the USCT division were trained for two weeks on the plan.

 Despite the careful planning and intensive training, on the day before the attack, Meade, who lacked confidence in the operation, ordered Burnside not to use the black troops in the lead assault.
 He claimed that if the attack failed, black soldiers would be killed needlessly, creating political repercussions in the North.
-Meade may have also ordered the change of plans because he lacked confidence in the black soldiers' abilities in combat.
+Meade may have also ordered the change of plans because he lacked confidence in the black soldiers' abilities in combat and feared that if they were butchered, Radical Republicans would make an issue out of it and claim they were deliberately allowed to be killed.
 Burnside protested to Grant, who sided with Meade.
 When volunteers were not forthcoming, Burnside selected a replacement white division by having the three commanders draw lots.
 Brigadier General James H. Ledlie's 1st Division was selected, but he failed to brief the men on what was expected of them and was reported during the battle to be drunk, well behind the lines, and not providing leadership.
-(Ledlie would be dismissed for his actions during the battle.)
+Ledlie would be dismissed for his actions during the battle.
+Ledlie, a civilian soldier with no proper military training, also commanded the smallest and weakest division in the army; one brigade was made of heavy artillery regiments that had not performed well in combat so far and Burnside himself had complained about their performance during the June 18 assaults on Petersburg.
+Worse than that, Ledlie was known as a coward; during the battle on June 18 he had hidden behind the lines and although his officers and enlisted men knew it, this escaped Burnside's notice.